chromium/chromium/docs/README.md

     you are interested in.
 *   [Shutdown](shutdown.md) - Explains the steps of Chrome shutdown, to make it easier to determine where to add a new shutdown operation.
+*   [API Keys](api_keys.md) - When you need access to Google APIs for a custom build, fork, integration of stock Chromium, or are building ChromiumOS (for login).

 ### Testing
 *   [Running and Debugging Web Tests](testing/web_tests.md)